 In 1997, Dan and I had our first web design collaboration.
 (In the next 20 years, hundreds more would follow.)
 He needed a web site.
 I thought of the name Project Creative.
 Dan bought the domain and created a web site for his business.
 When he went to work for Broom Street Software, he deactivated the site.
 After “resting” for two years, it has come alive again…re-purposed as an art portfolio.

-Special thanks to Saverio d’Incalci of San Severo, Italy, who spent many hours identifying the places my father photographed and continues to work with me on the research.
-If I succeed in creating a picture book of the photos, it will be entirely due to Saverio’s never ceasing encouragement and nudging.
-He and his brother, along with the town historian, Professor Michele Monaco, and the people of San Severo, are waiting for me to get it together and produce the book.
-The project is at the top of my goal list for 2017.
+Special thanks to Saverio d’Incalci of San Severo, Italy, who spent many hours identifying the places my father photographed.
+Saverio’s never ceasing encouragement and nudging motivated me to write a book about my father’s photos.
+He and his brother, along with the town historian, Professor Michele Monaco, and the people of San Severo, have my deepest appreciation.

 By Sue Schoenfeld